lithium-powered/CS162_group/doc/project1.md

 ### 1) Data Structures and Functions

+Written so far: See mlfqs_recalculate, compare_priority, and thread_tick
+Setting up background stuff
+Getting/setting relevant values
+Sorting

+To Do:
+The actual MLFQS formula
+Interrupt handling

-Make a prioity queue of threads.
-Each thread should be sorted by its class attribute "priority".
+Update: We are currently using the class variable "ready_list" as the priority queue of threads and the instance variable "priority" as the mlfqs priority value.
+Each thread should be sorted by "priority".
 The class shares the global class variables float(fixed point real numbers) load_avg and linked list ready_threads, and load_avg is re-calculated every second (100 ticks).
 It has the instance variables float recent_cpu and int nice (unique to each thread) which are also re-calculated when necessary:

 ```
 struct mlfqs_list_elem